• Skip to primary navigation

 If you’re interested in getting started with a fermentation crock, keep in mind there are a variety of sizes, and two different types of fermenting crocks: water-sealed crocks and open crocks.

-Water-sealed crocks have a large stoneware jar, used as the vessel, and a stone lid to place on top.
+Water-sealed crocks feature a large stoneware jar used as the vessel and a stone lid placed on top.
 Between the lid and the vessel, there is a lip that you fill with water.
 This creates an airtight seal between the lid and the jar, keeping oxygen out of the crock.

 Luckily, the ingenious design of these water-sealed crocks allows them to “burp” to exhaust the necessary gas.
-This means gas will push through the water and escape the vessel without letting any oxygen in.
+This means that gas will push through the water and escape the vessel without allowing any oxygen to enter.

 Open crocks have the same general design as a water-sealed one, but they don’t have a lid or a lip for water sealing.
 Essentially, it’s a large stone jar with no top.

-Open crocks come in a variety of sizes, including two, three, and five-gallon volumes.
+Open crocks are available in various sizes, including 2-, 3-, and 5-gallon volumes.
 They’re easy to clean and less expensive than water-sealing crocks.

 Open crocks operate by using fermenting weights to keep your produce fully submerged in the brine, so no oxygen can get to the food.
 You can buy these weights, or use something heavy and food safe from around the house like a small cast-iron skillet.